 Amy and a team led a trial in Minnesota state court that resulted in complete dismissal of a former employee's breach of contract claims against a manufacturing client.

-Amy partnered with a health care client to counsel them through a difficult termination and then handle the charge of discrimination brought by the employee, which resulted in dismissal before the administrative agency.
+She partnered with a health care client to counsel them through a difficult termination and then handle the charge of discrimination brought by the employee, which resulted in dismissal before the administrative agency.

-Amy has represented clients across industries in affirmative action audits before the OFCCP and MDHR and has experience litigating against OFCCP.
+She has represented clients across industries in affirmative action audits before the OFCCP and MDHR and has experience litigating against OFCCP.

 A frequent speaker, Amy presents directly to clients, to industry groups, and to other lawyers on topics including OFCCP and MDHR audits, AAPs, sexual harassment, discrimination, and wage and hour law.